 - Network with other eye and vision researchers

 Committee volunteer opportunities

 Committee service typically requires a three-year commitment of engaged participation.
 Committee volunteers are responsible for accurately sensing the environment, processing information and providing valuable guidance to the Board of Trustees.
 In addition to knowledge, skills and experience, consideration is given to appointing ARVO members who have not previously served on a committee and to broadening geographical and ethnic diversity and gender and Scientific Section parity.
 Be mindful that ARVO receives hundreds of applications every year for about 35 committee openings.
 Providing full details in your application as well as having a complete ARVOConnect profile is helpful.
-Committee applications are accepted year-round.
-Those received by Jan.
-12, 2018, will receive consideration for the term beginning May 2018.
-Those received after that will be considered for the 2019 term.
-The ARVO president-elect makes appointments in February/March.
-Committee descriptions and rosters and committee application form (login required).
+Applications received by Jan.
+10, 2020, will receive consideration for the term beginning May 2020.
+Those received after that will be considered for the 2021 term.
+The ARVO President-elect makes appointments in February/March.
+Applications will be accepted Dec.
+5, 2019 through Jan.
+10, 2020.

 Mentoring volunteer opportunities